Warm weather offers more opportunities for outdoor activities, and those activities offer more ways to get scrapes, cuts and puncture wounds.

-“There’s definitely an increase in these types of injuries at this time of year,” said James G. Guerrini, M.D., medical director of Wake Forest Baptist Health Urgent Care, which has facilities in Clemmons and Mocksville.
+“There’s definitely an increase in these types of injuries during the warmer times of the year,” said James G. Guerrini, MD, medical director of Wake Forest Baptist Health Urgent Care.
 “Fortunately, most of them are minor and can be treated effectively at home.”

 Otherwise, the wound probably can be treated with simple first aid.